-A super easy tomato sauce that gets a ton of flavor from salty pancetta.
-Make it ahead of time, reheat and serve over cooked pasta for a simple weeknight meal!
+A super easy and Spicy Tomato Sauce that gets a ton of flavor from salty pancetta.
+Make it ahead of time, reheat and serve over cooked pasta for a quick weeknight meal!

 Today’s recipe is a quick tomato sauce recipe that has a ton of flavor with very little work.
 It’s a Martha Stewart recipe that I adapted.
-This is a sauce that you can make ahead of time and just reheat for a quick weeknight meal.
+You can make this ahead of time and just reheat for a quick weeknight meal.
 It also freezes beautifully.

 Having tomato sauces like this already made up can make your life a whole lot easier during the week.
 You can have tasty and healthy meals made with real food ingredients during the week just by planning ahead some.